ParallelMaths/parallel/pages/introduction.md

 Best of all, our maths circles are 100% interactive, so you won’t just watch mathematics, but you will do mathematics.
 You can answer questions via polls, send us answers in the chat and ask us questions, all live, all in real time.

-You will earn Parallel certificates and diplomas for participating in Circles, depending on how many you have attended.

 ## Parallelogram Puzzles (age guide 11 to 16)

 Each Thursday at 3pm (UK time), you will have access to a new set of online mathematical challenges tailored to your age.
 Each set of challenges is called a Parallelogram.
 We have been offering these for five years, and students have completed over 1 million Parallelograms.